 Searching about traffic signals or traffic signals camera then it will show you all the traffic surveillance camera present.

-Searching about cisco will show you all the cisco routers in the world but you can search them by country.
-Like, here, i have found cisco routers in India and result is below image :
+Searching about Cisco will show you all the Cisco routers in the world but you can search them by country.
+Like, here, I have found Cisco routers in India and the result is below image :

 You can also search about Scada and you will get its information around the whole world as shown :

-Shodan can also show you about all the netcams in world and you can access them too with your hacking skills.
+Shodan can also show you about all the netcams in the world and you can access them too for testing.

-Not only the devices but it can help find which port is open in which device.
-For example I have here searched port : 1723.
-Now we all know this port is used for VPN so through this we can know which device is using VPN as shown in image below :
+Not only the devices but it can help to find which port is open in which device.
+For example, I have here searched port: 1723.
+Now we all know this port is used for VPN so through this we can know which device is using VPN as shown in the image below :

 This is how Shodan is useful for hackers as it gives all the information necessary to collect that too all over the world.
 And so you can manipulate this information as you desire.